aws/copilot-cli/site/content/docs/developing/storage.md

 ## File Systems
 Mounting an EFS volume in Copilot tasks requires two things:

-1. That you create an [EFS file system](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html) in the region of the environment you wish to use it with
+1. That you create an [EFS file system](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html) in the desired environment's region.
 2. That you create an [EFS Mount Target](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs.html) using the Copilot environment security group in each subnet of your environment.

 When those prerequisites are satisfied, you can enable EFS storage using simple syntax in your manifest.
 You'll need the filesystem ID and, if using, the access point configuration for the filesystem.